lscsoft/lalsuite/README.md

 ## Docker Images

-Docker images of the latest development snapshot, as well as recent releases, of LALSuite are available from [DockerHub][dockerhub].
+Docker images of the latest development snapshot, as well as recent releases, of LALSuite are available from [Docker Hub][dockerhub].
 Images of the latest development snapshot, and the most recent release, are updated weekly.

 ## Sources